Committees & Working Groups

 Health

-Health Advocacy Committee (HAC)
+Health Advocacy Committee

 Develops research and position papers that support industry partners as they make their case to various levels of government.
 Procurement issues are often front and center in committee work.

-Health Interoperability & Standards Task Force (HISC)
+Health Interoperability & Standards Committee (ISC)

-The mandate of this taskforce is to promote the adoption of internationally accepted standards for technology, nomenclature, data, and interoperability in the health sector; and to ensure our membership’s interests are being represented in key areas related to standards and emerging Provincial and Federal regulation.
+The mandate of this committee is to promote the adoption of internationally accepted standards for technology, nomenclature, data, and interoperability in the health sector; and to ensure our membership’s interests are being represented in key areas related to standards and emerging Provincial and Federal regulation.

 For more information on TECHNATION Health Committees, please contact: Elaine Huesing